 WINNER: With a greater number of homes for sale and generally gentler prices, Dallas is a stronger pick for budget-minded homebuyers in search of a home that will continue to grow in value.

 Both Austin and Dallas boast highly rated schools; three Dallas-area high schools made U.S. News and World Report’s list of the top 10 high schools in Texas, while one Austin school appeared on the list.
 According to a list of public schools compiled by GreatSchools.org, dozens of schools in both Austin and Dallas feature rankings of 8/10 or higher.

 In terms of higher education, the Dallas area includes 37 colleges and universities, including Southern Methodist University and the University of Dallas.
 While Austin has fewer colleges within its metro area (just 15), the Lone Star Capital has more of a “college town” reputation than Dallas largely because the University of Texas has its flagship campus in Austin.

 WINNER: Both areas are excellent educational centers, but Austin’s status as the home of UT academics (and UT football) gives it a slight edge.

-Data from the U.S. Census Bureau shows that Dallas has the third-worst commute times in the state of Texas, with an average drive time of 27.9 minutes each way for daily commuters.
-Austin isn’t much better, ranking No. 8 among Texas’ worst commutes with a 24.8-minute drive each way.
+Data from the U.S. Census Bureau shows that Dallas has one of the worst commute times in the state of Texas, with an average drive time of 26.7 minutes each way for daily commuters.
+Austin isn’t much better, ranking No. 9 among Texas’ worst commutes with a 24.8-minute drive each way.

 As far as mass transit goes, Dallas operates the Dallas Area Rapid Transit (DART) system, a network of buses, light rails, trolleys, and streetcars running routes within the city borders and extending out to the suburbs.
 As for Austin, their CapMetro system includes buses and the MetroRail trains running between Downtown Austin and suburbs like Leander.